top of page

 INSTITUTIONAL INFRASTRUCTURE ALLOCATIONS MONITOR

-Cornell University’s Program in Infrastructure Policy (“CPIP”) and Hodes Weill & Associates are pleased to present the findings of the inaugural 2023 Institutional Infrastructure Allocations Monitor (the “2023 Infrastructure Allocations Monitor”).
-The 2023 Infrastructure Allocations Monitor focuses on the role of infrastructure in institutional portfolios, and the impact of institutional allocation trends on the investment management industry.
-This inaugural report builds upon the success of the Institutional Real Estate Allocations Monitor, an annual report published by Cornell University’s Baker Program in Real Estate and Hodes Weill & Associates.
-Launched in 2013, The Real Estate Allocations Monitor is a comprehensive annual assessment of institutions’ allocations to, and objectives in, real estate investments.
+Cornell University’s Program in Infrastructure Policy (“CPIP”) and Hodes Weill & Associates are pleased to present the findings of the second-annual Institutional Infrastructure Allocations Monitor (the “2024 Infrastructure Allocations Monitor”).
+The 2024 Infrastructure Allocations Monitor focuses on the role of infrastructure in institutional portfolios, and the impact of institutional allocation trends on the investment management industry.
+This report builds upon the success of the inaugural 2023 Infrastructure Allocations Monitor published by CPIP and Hodes Weill & Associates in 2023.

-The 2023 Infrastructure Allocations Monitor includes research collected from 63 institutional investors in 16 countries.
+The 2024 Infrastructure Allocations Monitor includes research collected from 102 institutional investors in 20 countries.
 All survey responses are maintained as confidential by Cornell University.
-The 2023 Participants hold total assets under management (“AUM”) exceeding US$6.8 trillion and have portfolio investments in infrastructure totaling approximately US$325 billion.
-Our Survey consisted of 21 questions concerning portfolio allocations to the asset class, current and future investments in infrastructure, investor conviction, investment management trends and the role of various investment strategies and vehicles within the context of the infrastructure allocation (e.g., direct investments, joint ventures and private funds).
+The 2024 Participants hold total assets under management (“AUM”) exceeding US$8.2 trillion and have portfolio investments in infrastructure exceeding US$350 billion.
+Our survey consisted of 23 questions concerning portfolio allocations to the asset class, current and future investments in infrastructure, investor conviction, investment management trends and the role of various investment strategies and vehicles within the context of the infrastructure allocation (e.g., direct investments, joint ventures, and private funds).
 We also included questions regarding historical and target returns as well as environmental, social and governance (“ESG”) policies.

 Media Coverage